-Simply, this is a physical body with no trace of physical or mental tension, a physical body free of traumas, fears, prejudices, suffering and inner strain.
-From this point of view, nirmana kaya (also called the original body) is like the physical body at the moment when we wake up or at the moment we were born in the physical world (the body of a newborn child).
+Simply, this is a physical body with no trace of physical or mental tension.
+It is a physical body free of traumas, fears, prejudices, suffering and inner strain.
+From this point of view, nirmana kaya (also called the original body) is like the physical body at the moment when we wake up or at the moment we were born in the physical world, like the body of a newborn child.

-It comes with a sense of truth, of transparency, of clarity because it does not reject anything, it includes and embraces everything, like white light which contains the whole spectrum of the rainbow.
+It comes with a sense of truth, transparency, and clarity, because it does not reject anything.
+It includes and embraces everything, like white light which contains the whole spectrum of the rainbow.

-Another concept that inspires our practice in Hridaya Yoga is Sama-rasa meaning “balancing” or “even essence.”
-This was a very important notion in the tradition of Siddha Yoga (between the 8th and 12th centuries A.D., this tradition was based on the life and teachings of certain perfect beings, the mahasiddha; the aspirations in this tradition included perfection of the physical body and, even, physical immortality).
+Another concept that inspires our practice in Hridaya Yoga is sama rasa, meaning “balancing” or “even essence.”
+This was a very important notion in the tradition of Siddha Yoga.
+(Flourishing between the 8th and 12th centuries A.D., this tradition was based on the life and teachings of certain perfect beings, the mahasiddha; the aspirations in this tradition included perfection of the physical body and even physical immortality).

-Sama-rasa expresses the process of opening towards the divine energies, at the level of the physical body as well.
-Sama-rasa is the condition of the human being where the physical body expresses, at its level, divine perfection.
+Sama rasa expresses the process of opening towards the divine energies, at the level of the physical body as well.
+Sama rasa is the condition where the physical body of a human being expresses divine perfection.

-The consciousness of our divine nature, of the Spiritual Heart lovingly melts any tension and sets us free from any contraction at the organic level as well.
-Through the process of sublimation, emotions, tensions and all energies, in general, return to their source, to the original vibration, spanda.
+The consciousness of our divine nature, of the Spiritual Heart, lovingly melts any tension and sets us free from any contraction even at the physiological level.
+Through the process of sublimation, emotions, tensions, and all energies in general return to their source: to the original vibration, spanda.

-j) Kaya Sthairyam, the immobility of the body—the first level of boundlessness
+9. Kaya sthairyam, the immobility of the body—the first level of boundlessness

-Additionally, after gradually starting the asana, the immobility of the body (termed Kaya Sthairyam) represents the bodily expression of the stillness of the mind.
+Additionally, after gradually starting the asana, the immobility of the body (called kaya sthairyam) represents the bodily expression of the stillness of the mind.
 During asanas, immobility and stillness free of any contractions combined with open attention and lucidity allow us to open up to the pure “I Am.”

 Stillness announces the awareness of the everlasting present moment, of the Now set free from the distractions of the process of becoming.
-As the feeling of immobility gets more profound due to deep relaxation, the attachment to the physical body grows weaker and weaker, while the awareness of peace and of stillness becomes more obvious.
+As deep relaxation causes the feeling of immobility to become more profound, the attachment to the physical body grows weaker and weaker, while the awareness of peace and of stillness becomes more obvious.